-Under paragraph 18(1)(a), a derivatives firm must provide derivatives parties with a description of the nature or type of account that the derivatives party holds with the derivatives firm.
-In particular, we expect that a derivatives firm would provide sufficient
+Under paragraph 18(2)(a), a derivatives firm must provide derivatives parties with a description of the nature or type of account that the derivatives party holds with the derivatives firm.
+In particular, we expect that a derivatives firm would provide sufficient information to enable the derivatives party to understand the manner in which transactions will be executed and any applicable contractual obligations.
+We also expect a derivatives firm to provide information regarding margin and collateral requirements, if applicable.
+Under paragraph 18(2)(k) the derivatives firm must disclose how the derivatives party assets will be held, used and invested.

 We expect that the relationship disclosure information would also describe any related services that may be provided by the derivatives firm.
-If the firm is advising in derivatives, and the adviser has discretion over the derivatives party's account, we would also expect this to be disclosed.
+If the firm is advising in derivatives, and the adviser has discretion over the derivatives party's account, we also expect this to be disclosed.